-The Facts: Putting a big "X" on your windows with tape will not prevent strong winds or flying debris from shattering a window.
+The Fact: Putting a big "X" on your windows with tape will not prevent strong winds or flying debris from shattering a window.
 The best protection is to use permanent storm shutters or board up your windows.

 The Myth: Just windows facing the direction of water need to be protected.

-The Facts: A hurricane produces violent windows that can turn virtually any items into a deadly projectile.
+The Fact: A hurricane produces violent windows that can turn virtually any items into a deadly projectile.
 Wind tunnels are created, and these projectiles fly in every direction.
 Make sure you protect all your windows.

 The Myth: I only need to prepare for a few days.

-The Facts: If a hurricane is in your path, you need to prepare for more than a few days.
+The Fact: If a hurricane is in your path, you need to prepare for more than a few days.
 Hurricanes can devastate an area and limit access for weeks, if not months.
 Ensure you have a 30-day supply of medication, 5 to 7 days of food and water.
 Formulate a plan of where you can stay if your area is inaccessible.

 The Myth: I can wait to evacuate; the storm is days away.

-The Facts: Waiting the last minute to evacuate can have grave consequences.
+The Fact: Waiting the last minute to evacuate can have grave consequences.
 Hotels fill up, supplies at stores get depleted and storms change paths.
 Many people got stranded during Hurricane Sandy because they waited to long to evacuate.

 The Myth: Open windows to alleviate or equalize pressure.

-The Facts: Unless you have the only home in the United States that is pressure sealed you do not need to do this.
+The Fact: Unless you have the only home in the United States that is pressure sealed you do not need to do this.
 Opening a window will just cause more water damage and make it easier for projectiles to enter your home.